-- 1. A baccalaureate degree from an accredited college or university with at least 2.75 grade point average; - 2.
-A minimum combined score of 900 on the verbal and quantitative portions with a 3.5 minimum score on the analytical writing section of the General Test of the Graduate Record Examination (GRE) or a combined score of 450 on the Graduate Management Admissions Test (GMAT).
-International students must also provide satisfactory TOEFL scores.
+- A baccalaureate degree from an accredited college or university with at least 2.75 grade point average; - Submission of an application to the Office of Graduate Admissions and a non-refundable application fee; - A minimum combined score of 900 on the verbal and quantitative portions with a 3.5 minimum score on the analytical writing section of the General Test of the Graduate Record Examination (GRE) or a combined score of 450 on the Graduate Management Admissions Test (GMAT).
 (Students submitting scores for the GRE taken prior to October 1, 2002, must submit a minimum combined score of 1350 on the verbal, quantitative, and analytical portions of the Graduate Record Examination.)
 Applicants may make a formal request to waive this requirement only when the applicant has completed another graduate degree program and an appropriate transcript is submitted in support of the request;